Ranney RanchRanching Apprenticeship in Corona, New Mexico

 - Receive a stipend of approximately $1500 per month.

 - Learn a tremendous amount about yourself, your strengths and weaknesses, how a small-scale sustainable agriculture operation works, and if a career in agriculture is really for you.

-Stipend: The monthly stipend will be paid at the end of each month, and can be directly deposited to your bank.
+Stipend: The monthly stipend of $1500 will be paid at the end of each month, and can be directly deposited to your bank.
 The stipend may or may not cover monthly expenses for the apprentice based on his or her needs and lifestyle.
 The position does not allow time for a second job, so the apprentice should consider his or her budgetary needs before applying to this position.